 Tiffany Studios (American, 1902-1932), design attributed to Agnes Northrop (American, 1857-1953), Derr Memorial Window, 1919, leaded Favrile glass.
 Allentown Art Museum: purchase, Leigh Schadt and Edwin Schadt Art Museum Trust Fund and with the generous support of more than 220 donors to the Tiffany Windows Campaign 2017-2025.
 (2024.8.2)

-At the Allentown Art Museum we are celebrating a “Summer of Tiffany” in 2025!
-We have a full schedule of programs planned from spring through fall related to the unveiling of our two Tiffany windows and a special summer exhibition of Tiffany lamps.
-Please join us for one or all of the following programs and events.
+At the Allentown Art Museum we are celebrating the unveiling of our two Tiffany memorial windows with a full schedule of programs.
+Join us for one or all!
 As always, admission to the Museum is free every day we are open, Thursday-Sunday 11 a.m.-4 p.m., and there’s free parking in our lot.

 FOR MEMBERS